Art Journal 2016

 Trip to the temple "Yusuhara" to paint a "New Year" scene.
 I think I never reached the top of all the steps because I got so interested in painting the people making the climb to the top.
 There is actually a road that goes all the way to the top but many like to do the climb to the top.

 Heads on a Train

-Saw this wonderful arrange of heads upon a train.
-I can't finished this image yet so here is another of a train image that was probably influenced by the same train trip.
+Saw this wonderful arrangement of heads upon a train.
+I can't find this image yet so here is another of a train image that was probably influenced by the same train trip.